 Naren Gaurav - Community & BD

 The Analytics page helped managers make sense of community performance without switching tools or crunching data.
-It highlighted key metrics like:
+It highlighted key metrics like

 Server-level insights showing member growth, activation trends, retention, and user presence over time.